escuccim/mammography-models/ReadMe.md

 The use of multiple branches was evaluated on Set 5, and while they did provide better results on the training data they seemed to make the model generalize to the validation data more poorly so were not included.

 ### Decision Thresholds
 These results were obtained using a threshold of 0.50.
 The precision and recall could be drastically altered by changing the decision threshold.
-It was very easy to achieve a precision of 1.0, however this resulted in an unacceptably low recall.
-Achieving very high recall was possible through the adjustment of the threshold, with recalls close to 1.0 possible at the expense of the precision.
+It was suprisingly easy to achieve a precision of close to 1.0, however we were focused on improving recall.
+Adjusting the threshold from between 0.20 to 0.50 allowed us to improve recall by a few percentage points while decreasing precision dramatically.

 This could be very useful for radiologists, allowing them to screen out scans which are either definitely negative or definitely positive and allowing them to focus on the more ambiguous scans.